 - The old production system may be de-commissioned to a dormant status to access historic data and archived data.

-There are four partners that provide software, tools and services for selective data transition:
+There are five organizations that provide software, tools and services for selective data transition:

-These are alternatives to using SAP DMLT for SAP S/4HANA on-premise projects.
+The partners are alternatives to using SAP DMLT services for SAP S/4HANA on-premise projects.
 These organizations are part of a global expert community.
+SAP has not certified any of the partners toolsets and SAP support agreements do not cover fixes for inconsistencies that could occur using their tools.
 You can get more details of their offerings at these links:

 I hope you found this blog informative.